ajguerrer/notebook/content/unit-testing/integration_testing.md

 #### Interfaces

 Genuine abstractions are *discovered*, not *invented*.
 For an interface to be genuine, it must have at least two implementations.
-Otherwise, the cost to the reader and the writer isn't worth it.
+Otherwise, the the added cognitive complexity isn't worth it.

 Interfaces enable mocking.
-Write an interface to mock shared out-of-process dependencies.
+Write an interface to mock shared external dependencies.
-However, not all out-of-process dependencies need an interface.
-Private out-of-process dependencies don't need mocks and therefore don't benefit from an interface, unless they can be swapped for another implementation.
+However, not all external dependencies need an interface.
+Private external dependencies don't need mocks and therefore don't benefit from an interface, unless there is a need to be to swap them with another implementation in production.

 #### Layering